 Regarding the above narration, Imam Nawawi has said, “Its Isnad (chain) is Sahih (authentic).”
 [Al-Khulasa al-Ahkam, Hadith no. 1961]

-Taraweeh prayers are a Sunnat-e-Mu’aqida, therefore they are supererogatory but are strongly recommended.
-It should be read after Isha prayer and before Fajr.
+Taraweeh prayers are a Sunnat al Mu’aqida, therefore they are supererogatory but are strongly recommended.
+It should be read after isha prayer and before fajr.
 Though one can read it individually, there is more reward if it is read in congregation.